d3adzo/mesa/README.md

 ## Installation
 ### Server
 Python3 must be utilized.
 Python2 will not work.

+Certain external packages are also used.
+See **Packages Installed** for list.

+Use `pip3 install -r pythonserver/textfiles/requirements.txt` to install.

 #### Server Database
 Connection to a local MySQL server is required.
 Agent data is stored and pulled here.